NLNZDigitalPreservation/rosetta_sip_factory/readme.rst

 dcterms - is mapped to "http://purl.org/dc/terms/"
 xsi - is mapped to "http://www.w3.org/2001/XMLSchema-instance", and is intended only for use with attributes, not the element names.

+Note that multi-word dc/dcterms elements should be camelCased (i.e. the dcterms element "Bibliographic Citation" should be rendered as "dcterms:bibligraphicCitation").

 Installing Rosetta SIP Factory
 ------------------------------